Tower of Strength (The Mission song)

-"Tower of Strength" is a song released by the English gothic rock band The Mission in February 1988.
+"Tower of Strength" is a song released by the English gothic rock band the Mission in February 1988.
 It was the first of two singles to be released from their second studio album Children.
 It peaked at No. 12 on the UK charts on its original release, but has seen re-recorded releases in 1994 and 2020 separately.

 Background

 Tower of Strength was recorded in 1987 at The Manor Studio, near Kidlington in Oxfordshire.
 The track was part of the sessions recorded with John Paul Jones from Led Zeppelin on production duties.
-The track was initially written about The Eskimos; devoted fans and followers of The Mission who gave them strength in the early days of the band's career.
+The track was initially written about The Eskimos, devoted fans and followers of The Mission who gave them strength in the early days of the band's career.
 Wayne Hussey, singer and songwriter from the band, noted that the drummer, Mick Brown, and John Paul Jones, spent more than two days programming the sequencer for the track.
-On its original release (13 February 1988), the track got to No. 12 on the UK chart and stayed in the chart for seven weeks.
+After the song entered the UK charts on 13 February 1988, the track got to No. 12 on the UK chart and stayed in the chart for seven weeks.
+It also reached No. 30 in the Netherlands.

 The song was remixed and re-released in 1994 to promote the compilation album Sum and Substance.
 It was also re-recorded under the name ReMission International with various artists in aid of raising funds for charities and health workers during the Covid-19 pandemic.